Private Dinner in Chiang Mai | Authentic Flavors of Myanmar | Viajera en Tailandia

 Min and May grew up near Inle Lake in Myanmar’s Shan State, a place where life revolves around the water, morning markets, and floating gardens.
 There, they learned to cook alongside their mothers and grandmothers, preparing the dishes that are part of everyday life, celebrations, and family gatherings.

 A few years ago, they arrived in Chiang Mai and built a new home here.
 Although they now cook far from the lake, many of the recipes, ingredients, and cooking methods remain the same.
-At Bamboo Nest @ Sanggadee, they open the doors to their kitchen to share those flavors and the stories behind them, creating a space where food becomes a way to get to know Myanmar through the people who cook it.
+At Bamboo Nest at Sanggadee, they open the doors to their kitchen to share those flavors and the stories behind them, creating a space where food becomes a way to get to know Myanmar through the people who cook it.

-Perhaps that's why the experience feels so intimate.
+Perhaps that's why the experience feels so personal.
 More than just learning a recipe, it's an invitation to sit around the table and share a piece of the history and memories that Min and May brought with them from Inle Lake.

 Book this experience now on Viajera en Tailandia.
 The host will contact you within 48 hours of your booking.

-• Starting Point Bamboo Nest in Sanggadee
+• Starting Point From your hotel in Chiang Mai

 • Closing Point Bamboo Nest in Sanggadee